christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/solfa.png?abc){: .mx-auto.d-block :}
 *The Solfege Syllables is a way to sing the Major Scale without knowing the names of any notes.*

 The Major Scale is probably the most important collection of notes that you will learn.
-We will use it to make music!
-Due to cultural reasons and also the Ancient Greeks, musicians have come to the conclusion, over the course of thousands of years, that one of the best "palettes" of notes we can use to "paint" a song only requires 7 notes.
+We will use the Major Scale to make music!
+It originated with monks and nuns as early as the 8th century sung who sung "plain chant" (also known as gregorian chant).
+It is one of the best "palettes" of notes we can use to "paint" a song and it only requires 7 notes.
 But there is a specific order...

 To build the Major Scale, there is a simple formula to learn.
 It's easy to remember because it's like a phone number.